DrThomasAger/smile/README.md

 ***(: Smile*** helps the model separate the data from the instructions by using different emoticons for each section structure.

 When we use an equals sign `[=`, the model can recognize that we're saying the data is equal to this.
-When we use a curvy emoticon for our other section `(:` the model knows we mean something new - it's different!
+When we use a colon  for our other section `(:` the model knows we mean something new - it's different!

 In ***(: Smile*** we can define our instructions more effectively for our need if we flexibly drop or add structure.
 This kind of flexibility can lead to token-efficient structuring: